-Yes... we've been around for a L - O - N - G time, but our success and the fun we've had over all these years, would not have been possible if not for the fact that we have had a group of really great managers over the years.... and many of the managers have also become really good friends.
-THAT is what makes playing Strat-O-Matic so special.
+Yes... we've been around for a very L - O - N - G time, but our success and the fun we've had over all these years, would not have been possible if not for the fact that we have a group of really great Managers.

 Jeff Fleischman is the Commissioner of the League.
-Jeff "volunteered" to take over the reigns of the League shortly after the beginning of the first year when the original Commissioner (who was in the Air Force at the time) informed all the Original League members that he would not be able to run the League.
+Jeff "volunteered" to take over the reigns of the League less than one month into the beginning of the 1st year.
+The original Commissioner (who was in the Air Force at the time) advised all the League members that he would not be able to run the League.
 He said that he was being transferred from Northern California to Germany.
-He sent all the League's material, paperwork and statistics (minus, of course, the League treasury/dues) to Jeff who re-organized and cleaned things up... and has been successfully running the League ever since.
+He sent all the League's material (paperwork and statistics) to Jeff...minus of course, the League treasury/dues.
+Jeff re-organized and cleaned things up... and has been successfully running the League ever since!

 One the best parts of G.U.S.S.O.M.O. (and perhaps the key factor with regards to the longevity of our League) is the camaraderie and the friendships that have been formed over the years.
 It is truly amazing to look back on the beginning of G.U.S.S.O.M.O. and realize that most of the managers were in High School or Junior High School.
 An even scarier fact is that some of the current managers in G.U.S.S.O.M.O. weren't even born when the League started... back in 1971.
 The Commissioner remembers very clearly the first time he met one of the current league members (Ralph Polumbo) in 1981.
-"While Jeff was taking a vacation with his Wife on the East Coast, I had the opportunity to meet Ralph at his home when he lived in Connecticut.
+"While Jeff was taking a vacation with his Wife on the East Coast, they had the opportunity to meet Ralph at his home when he lived in Connecticut.
 Ralph and his wife Alice were very friendly and hospitable.
 We did some site-seeing, went out to dinner with another manager (Earl Brock) and his wife.
 Ralph and Alice were also the parents of two very small boys.
 I remember that one of their sons was sitting in a baby seat/highchair in the kitchen while Alice was preparing dinner.
 I can't remember if it was John or Will, but in any event... both of Ralph's son's are now in the league, married and have kids of their own (John 3 and Will 2).
 And by the way... both John and Will are very good managers!
-(O.K., it was probably Will in the car seat... he's younger... and now that I think about it... he just might be a better manager than his brother John, who graduated from Syracuse University and is employed as a television news/broadcast producer and now General Managaer near Jackson, Mississippi).
-Will has finished up his studies at the University of Michigan and is working in a lead sales/product management position for an industrial equipment company.
-Will has managed winning teams with us for 25 years and John for 26 years.
-"Captain Morgan" Don Sprague has managed the Wrigley Raiders for 20 years and Jeff Wadkowski, one of the backbones of the League, is in his 21st year.
+(O.K., it was probably Will in the car seat... he's younger... and now that I think about it... he just might be a little bit better manager than his brother John, who graduated from Syracuse University and is employed as a television news/broadcast producer and now General Manager near Jackson, Mississippi).
+Will has finished up his studies at the University of Michigan and is working in a lead sales/product management position for an industrial equipment company (Atlas Copco).
+Will has managed winning teams with us for 27 years and John for 28 years.
+Jeff Wadkowski, one of the backbones of the League, is in his 21st year.
 Dave "Shoe" Shuey, a very successful Lawyer, just completed his 20th season with us.
 He was with us for 11 years (1990 through 2000) and came back to the League in 2015.
 Dave is the only manager in our League that has won 3 Championships in a row!

 It's hard to believe that G.U.S.S.O.M.O. has been around for so long.... but we're all still just having fun... and I suppose that we'll keep on rolling... or (as the case is nowadays) pushing those computer keys... for years to come.